Select Resources

 Combining match and exclude

-conditions must be satisfied for a resource to be selected for the policy rule.
-In other words, the match
+All match and exclude conditions must be satisfied for a resource to be selected for the policy rule.
+In other words, the match and exclude conditions are evaluated using a logical AND operation.
+Elements in the exclude block follow the same specifications as those in the match block.

 1spec: